 The Tektite office houses what used to be the Manila Stock Exchange and Tower One in Ayala houses the Makati Stock Exchange.
 The Makati trading floor is much bigger and has twice more licensed brokers than the Tektite floor.

 Which trading venue do presidents like Gloria Macapagal-Arroyo visit to ring the bell to signal the start of trading?

 Are you aware that publicly-listed companies are required to disclose to the PSE any material event or issue within 10 minutes of occurrence?
-If, for instance, the CEO of your listed firm dies, you call the PSE first before the spouse!
+If the CEO of your listed firm dies, for instance, you call the PSE first before the spouse!
 Otherwise, the company will be fined or might even be delisted.

-All in all, the PSE tour was good because we got to see things we only discuss in class.
+All in all, the PSE tour was good because we got to see things we only discuss in classrooms.
 But the best part for me was to actually see the price of one of my stocks increase by 7% right there on the board at the center of the trading floor!
 That alone was definitely rewarding.